In the modern world, drummers need something that can do it all. They also want something that will perform well.

 Among the first three options, one comes with the same size of two and floor toms, only with a smaller bass drum of 20 inches by 14 inches.
 The others appear as jazz (18 inches by 14 inches, 12 inches by 8-inch, and 14-inch by 14-inch) and rock ( 24-inch by 16-inch, 13 inches by 9-inch and 16-inch by 14-inch).

-Also, the company is known for its signature Silver Sealer coats that appear inside the shells.
 It comes with die-cast hoops and GTS tom suspension mount, the same as those you would expect in higher-range drums from the same manufacturer.

 There are two options that carry the four new finishes.
 Lacquer options have Piano White and Dark Walnut, while the two wraps have Silver Oyster Pearl and Blue Sparkle.
-All the wraps come from Delmar, one of the best wrap producers in the world.
+All the wraps come from Delmar, one of the best rap producers in the world.

 Also, the retro-chic Silver Oyster Pearl Wrap of the review kit is quite amazing.
 And there is a good reason for this.
-It is even better in real life than it looks on a picture.
+It is even better in real life than it looks in a picture.

 Do not be deceived by the looks of the kit.
 It appears a very vintage and old school.
 However, the construction quality, the high standard of the hardware, and the heads are all modern.